Representation

 • support to enhance professional practice in listening to children’s views

 My Rights, My Say is a partnership between Enquire, Children in Scotland, Cairn Legal and Partners in Advocacy.
+You can contact My Rights, My Say here:

 0345 123 2303

-Reach, an online resource which helps pupils understand their rights to be supported, included, listened to and involved in decisions at school, has created 3 new animations to help pupils feel more confident about speaking up.
+Reach, is an online resource which helps pupils understand their rights to be supported, included, listened to and involved in decisions at school, has created 3 new animations to help pupils feel more confident about speaking up.
 They are called:

 • It’s not easy to talk